Of Counsel, Knowledge Management

 Related services and key industries

-Prior to joining Norton Rose Fulbright, Cara spent nearly ten years working as a dispute resolution lawyer in the London office of a US law firm where she gained significant experience in commercial litigation, international arbitration and other alternative dispute resolution processes (including mediation and adjudication).
-During that time, Cara advised on a large number of multi-jurisdictional, high value claims in the High Court and Court of Appeal, as well as leading international arbitration institutions.
+Before joining us, Cara Dowling spent 10 years working as a dispute resolution lawyer in the London office of a US law firm where she gained significant experience in international arbitration, commercial litigation and alternative dispute resolution (ADR).
+She has advised on a large number of multi-jurisdictional, high-value claims in the English High Court and Court of Appeal, as well as leading international arbitration institutions.
+Cara subsequently joined our disputes knowledge team in London before transferring to the Vancouver office.

 - Law Society of England and Wales 2007